 The valley setting provided an important through route linking north to south and here around 1,800 years ago the Romans built a fort called Concangis.
 In this they adopted a native Celtic name from the neighbourhood thought to be a local tribal name meaning “horse people”.
 Another view is that the name comes from the name of an ancient British king or leader Cunec, though this view may have arisen later from a the similarity of the word Cong to the Danish and Anglo-Saxon words for a king.

-The old Roman and Celtic name is still recalled in the name of a large stream, the Cong Burn, that joins the Wear here, though part of this is now culverted beneath the town centre streets.
+The old Roman and Celtic name is still recalled in the name of a large stream, the Cong Burn, that joins the Wear here, though part of this now runs in a culvert beneath the town centre streets.
 A nearby street called Cone Terrace takes its name from this burn.
 There are plans currently underway to open up the culvert and reveal the burn once more as a feature in the heart of the market place.

 Congangis was situated on a Roman Road later called ‘Cade’s Road’ from a nineteenth century historian who identified its course.
 It links Brough on Humber (and Lincoln beyond) to Newcastle upon Tyne.
 In the North East it passes through Middleton St George, Sadberge, Sedgefield and Coxhoe and skirts Durham City near Old Durham and Shincliffe.
 Its course between Durham and Chester-le-Street isn’t clear.
 North of Chester-le-Street it follows the Durham road through Gateshead and crossed the Tyne by a Roman bridge where the Swing Bridge stands today.